Stamford Sexual Assault Lawyer

 Difference Between the Terms Sexual Assault, Sexual Battery, Rape, and Statutory Rape

 The terms sexual assault, sexual battery, rape, and statutory rape all generally refer to the same thing in common parlance.
-When someone thinks of sexual assault, they think of forcible rape, but in Connecticut sexual assault could mean everything from forcible rape to touching someone else without their consent sexually.
+When someone thinks of sexual assault, they think of forcible rape, but in Connecticut this offense could mean everything from forcible rape to touching someone else without their consent sexually.
 Sexual battery is not a term used in Connecticut law.

 Rape typically refers to sexual assault in the first degree.
 This is when a person had sexual intercourse with somebody by using force or without their consent.
 Statutory rape specifically refers to somebody having consensual sex with another person, but that person is under a certain age.
-For more information about these terms, consult with a knowledgeable Stamford sexual assault attorney.
+For more information about the crimes that fall under sexual assault, consult with a knowledgeable Stamford attorney.

 What Are Statutory Sex Crimes?

 In Stamford, the statutory laws are covered by sexual assault in the second degree.
 Statutory rape occurs when an adult has sex with a person 16 years of age or younger who is more than three years younger than them.
-These charges have serious consequences, and an accused individual could benefit from the services of a Stamford sexual assault lawyer.
+These charges have serious consequences, and an individual accused of sexual assault could benefit from the services of a Stamford lawyer.